joelvaneenwyk/js-dos-docs/Writerside/topics/doszone.md

 DOS.Zone - is a js-dos community project.
 The main target of it is to build repository of `js-dos bundles`, that can be easily used to integrate DOS programs on any website.

-DOS.Zone consist of:
+DOS.Zone consists of:
 * [discord](https://discord.com/invite/hMVYEbG), [telegram](https://t.me/doszone) to instant talks.
 * [twitter](https://twitter.com/intent/user?screen_name=doszone_db) our news channel
 * [dos.zone](https://dos.zone) it's a default player for `js-dos bundles` based on js-dos api.
 * **Game Studio** it's a full-featured bundles creator for js-dos.

-## Using game studio
+## Using a game studio

 <tabs>
 <tab title="v7">